 - In the UK, Futurama is usually given a PG or 12 rating, depending on content (mostly the sex, violence, foul language, and Bender's criminal behavior is the deciding factor on which direction the ratings scale will tip), but the episode "Leela's Homeworld" (where Leela finds out that she's a mutant who was sent to live on the surface and that her parents are alive) was given a U rating, despite no edits made to the content (and it did have some risque parts in it, like Fry and Leela's conversation about spankings and Leela freaking out over the mutants allegedly killing her parents and getting ready to shoot them).

-- Time Squad carried a TV-Y7 rating back when it aired on television (and knew how to stretch it, as it had enough sexual innuendo and homoerotic subtext to fit snugly into a low-to-mid-level TV-PG show).
+- Time Squad carried a TV-Y7 rating back when it aired on television (and knew how to stretch it, getting away with a lot of dubious content that, these days, wouldn't be uncommon in one of the daytime TV-PG programs, like Adventure Time and Regular Show...or would be more at home on [adult swim]).
 When Cartoon Network showed episodes of the show online (and clips of the show) for their 20th anniversary in October 2012, the clips were finally given the rating most people in the show's Periphery Demographic thought it deserved in the first place (TV-PG).

 - When Recess first premiered, it was TV-Y (suitable for young children.
 These days, this rating is only used for TV shows made for preschoolers, like Nick Jr.'s line-up and most of PBS's kids shows).
 When the show began reruns on Toon Disney, the rating was changed to TV-G, though Disney Channel still showed it with a TV-Y rating.
 Disney XD switched back to TV-Y when they aired repeats for a week in October 2011 (despite airing the show as TV-G when it was in regular reruns from 2009-2010).